Apple Dumplings, you can’t ask for a better dessert on a crisp fall day!

-- Apples: Use Granny Smith apples for the best results.
-This firm tart variety is the reliable go-to apple (and the same apples I prefer to use in an apple pie recipe).
+- Apples for Dumplings: Use crisp apples like Granny Smith for the best results.
+This firm tart variety is the reliable go-to apple (and the same apples I prefer to use in apple pie).
 They soften and mellow as they bake without getting mushy.
 Other great options are Honeycrisp, Braeburn, or Jonagolds.

 - Pastry Dough: If you’re rushed for time, go ahead and use premade pie dough.
 But for the best flavor, a flaky homemade pie crust is ideal.

 TIP: You can create an elegant presentation by cutting leaf and stem shapes out of some of the pastry dough and gently pressing on top of each dumpling for a pretty decoration.
 Cut leaves out with a knife or cookie cutter (I made my leaves using a “Christmas light bulb” cookie cutter).

 How to Make Apple Dumplings

 - Prep Apples: Peel and core the apples, I use an apple corer but you can also use a small paring knife.
 Fill each apple core with the cinnamon butter mixture in the recipe below.

 - Wrap in Pastry: Wrap in pie pastry and place in baking dish.
 Poke a couple of holes in the pastry to allow steam to escape.